Tom Nicholson, Professor Emeritus, College of Humanities and Social Sciences, Massey University, Auckland, New Zealand

 I started my University career at The University of Waikato in Hamilton, New Zealand after gaining my doctorate at The University of Minnesota.
 In 1990, I won an Associate Professor position at The University of Auckland and in 2000, gained a personal chair in Education.
 From 2000-2003, I was co-head of the School of Education at The University of Auckland.
 In 2006, Massey University invited me to join them as a Professor of Literacy Education and I remained in that role until April 2018.
 In April 2019, I gained the title of Professor Emeritus.
 Since finishing full time teaching, I have tried to keep writing and helping some of my colleagues and ex-students with writing up their research.
 In the last year, I have done some voluntary work as an adult literacy tutor to help one of the University grounds staff who had reading difficulties.
 I would like to reinvent myself as a freelance writer but we will see.
-I am happily married, live in an old terrace house in Auckland, like walking, going to movies, and looking at contemporary art.
-Since last October, I have taken up a first/new hobby of urban sketching which is a lot of fun and we have been on several sketching trips overseas.
+I am happily married, live in an old terrace house in Auckland, like walking, movies, and contemporary art.
+At the end of 2018 I took up a first/new hobby of urban sketching which is a lot of fun.

 I have authored or co-authored more than 170 publications including 24 books including: